Facebook iconStep-by-step Headless Shopify Store Setup

 Always prioritizes your customer's experience.
 Make sure your headless store is user-friendly and intuitive.

 Once you've carefully evaluated these considerations and are confident with your plan, it's time to get your hands on the real deal - Shopify's Storefront API.
+Before choosing tooling, review composable commerce vs headless to understand boundaries between services and the frontend.

 Getting Started with Shopify's Storefront API